openvstorage/ovs-documentation/Administration/maintenance/removenode.md

 ### Promoting and demoting Storage Routers
 By default a cluster will have 3 Storage Routers running the master services.
 In case a master node is removed from the cluster, the next node that is added will automatically be configured as master.

 It is possible to promote additional Storage Routers so they can also become a master.
-Execute following command on teh command line of the Storage Router:
+Execute following command on the command line of the Storage Router:
 ```
 ovs setup promote
 ```